appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/azure/setup-to-integrate-sso.md

+---
+description: This page provides information on configuring self-hosted Appsmith instance using Admin settings UI.
+title: PostgreSQL for SAML SSO (Azure)
+toc_max_heading_level: 2
+---

-# Configure Azure Container Instance for SAML SSO
+# PostgreSQL on Azure Container Instance for SAML SSO

 This page shows how to configure Appsmith on Azure Container Instance for using Security Assertion Markup Language (SAML) Single Sign-On (SSO).